Why you need to be careful about lower back pain!

 The lower back is made up of several bones, which are connected by ligaments.
 These rugged, rubbery tissues help you move your joints and support and stabilize them.
 When you twist or pivot, these ligaments may become stretched or even torn — a sprain.

-A sprain can be mild or moderate in severity, depending on how long it takes to heal and how much pain and discomfort it causes you.
+Sprains can vary in severity.
+It depends on how long they take to heal and how much pain and discomfort they cause.

 Spinal deformities (curvatures).